Guile Knots

 Return the name of the calling thread as a string.

-Procedure: thread-pool-arguments-parameter a
+Procedure: thread-pool-arguments-parameter pool

 Return the arguments parameter for POOL, dispatching on pool type.

-Procedure: thread-pool-default-checkout-timeout a
+Procedure: thread-pool-default-checkout-timeout pool

 Return the default checkout timeout for POOL.

-Procedure: thread-pool-delay-logger a
+Procedure: thread-pool-delay-logger pool

 Return the delay logger for POOL, dispatching on pool type.

-Procedure: thread-pool-duration-logger a
+Procedure: thread-pool-duration-logger pool

 Return the duration logger for POOL, dispatching on pool type.